Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 .. rst-class:: bignums

 	#.
-Access your :ref:`Cold Staking` node to type a few commands.
+Access your :ref:`Cold Staking` :term:`node` to type a few commands.
 Additionally, be sure to have the latest updates to your system.

 		.. code-block:: bash

 			sudo apt update && sudo apt upgrade

 	#.
-Download the Private Staking script on your staking node.
+Download the Private Staking script on your staking :term:`node`.

 		.. code-block:: bash